moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

 - When considering whether to run inference on a model via a server or on the client, there are several considerations:

-- Latency/Network connection of user
+### 1. **Latency/Network connection of user**

-- In server-side inference, once the image/text is received, the inference time is consistent.
-However, the total time is determined by the user’s network upload speed.
+- In server-side inference, **once the image/text is received, the inference time is consistent**.

+  - However, the total time is determined by the user’s network upload speed.
 In client-side inference, the inference time is dependent on the hardware that the user is running.

-- Privacy
+### 2. **Privacy**

 - For sensitive data, users might be uncomfortable with sending the data to a server. - Client-side inference allows users to run their workload securely.

-- Future updates to models
+### 3. Future updates to models

 - A benefit of server-side inference is the ability to deploy new, state-of-the-art models and consistently update them.
 In client-side inference, deployment of new models is restricted by the user’s expressed update frequency.

-- State of the art models vs. mobile optimized
+### 4. State of the art models vs. mobile optimized

 - Due to client hardware and storage restrictions, models that are small and optimized for inference are ideal.
 Most websites on the web are less than 2 MB of JavaScript code and CSS.
 The simplest model we created was about 20 MB, which is still not ideal for serving on the web.
 Therefore, most models currently are served on a server.

 - In Milestone 1, you trained a deep learning classifier and saved the model file.